chandra1sekar/data-engineering/07-Sourcing-Data/sync-slides.md

   * once you've run the example on your terminal
     * Run `history > <user-name>-history.txt`
     * Save the relevant portion of your history as `<user-name>-annotations.md`
-    * Annotate the file with explanations of what you were doing at each point (See `htmartin-annotations.md`)
+    * Annotate the file with explanations of what you were doing at each point.